rebshannon/ME700-ASSIGNMENT2/README.md

 ## Tutorial <a name=tutorial></a>

 The tutorial for this solver can be accessed with the following Jupyter notebook.
+The first exmaple is a simple one element system.
+The first in class example is also included, but it results in a singular matrix.

 ```bash
 pip install jupyter